On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

 What Is the Point of Life

-Seriously: It's great to have faith, as long as it doesn't restrict and/or distort your reality to the point that you aren't truly living this life to the fullest.
+It's not bad thing to have faith that there might be something better after this life, as long as it doesn't restrict and/or distort your reality to the point that you aren't allowing yourself to fully live and flourish in this life.
 And by that I mean simply appreciating whatever blessings, however small and fleeting, are within your existence right now.

-The only reality, the only thing we truly know is this moment, right here, right now.
-Fact.
+The only reality, the only thing I truly know is this moment, right here, right now.
+There is nothing else.

-And it is at this point that science and mindfulness merge quite beautifully; because, even though there was a neurological process that happened prior to my thinking about writing this post, it still took my conscious doing to take action and write it.
+And it is at this point that science and mindfulness/fully being here merge quite beautifully: Because, even though there was a neurological process that happened prior to my thinking about writing this post, it still took my conscious doing to take action and write it.

 The reality, the control I have – the living and the being – is the doing in the moment.
 I can take full control of my life right this second.
 I can act in full awareness on a particular thought of my choice.
 I can seize this moment to take action.